kassonlab/gmxapi/README.md

 Use the READTHEDOCS environment variable to tell setup.py to download and install a private copy of GROMACS with the Python module.

+# Python virtual environments

+In the world of Python, a virtual environment is a Python installation that is self-contained and easy to activate or deactivate to allow normal Python use without additional concerns of software compatibility.

+Several systems of managing virtual environments exist.
+Pygmx is tested with Anaconda and with Python 3's built-in virtualenv.

+The following documentation assumes you have installed a compatible version of GROMACS and installed it in the directory `/path/to/gromacs`.
+Replace `/path/to/gromacs` with the actual install location below.

+## Anaconda

+Get and install Anaconda https://docs.anaconda.com/anaconda/install/

+You don't have to follow all of the instructions for setting up your login profile if you don't want to, but if you don't, then the `conda` and `activate` commands below will have to be prefixed by your conda installation location.
+E.g. `~/miniconda3/bin/conda info` or `source ~/miniconda3/bin/activate myEnv`

+Create a conda virtual environment.
+Replace `myEnv` below with whatever convenient name you choose.

+    conda create -n myEnv python=3

+Activate, or enter the environment.

+    source activate myEnv

+Install the Python module.
+At some point, this will be simplified, but for right now please use the instructions above.

+## virtualenv

+## virtualenvwrapper

+## Docker

 # Testing

 Unit tests are performed individually with `pytest` or as a full installation and test